Amazon Seller Steps After You Receive Your California Assessment Letter

 Will California Seize Funds from Your U.S. Bank Account?

 In the end, it will be in your best interest, as an Amazon FBA seller, to get into compliance with a California assessment letter.
 This involves multiple steps, including registering for a sales tax permit as an out-of-state seller and paying the back sales tax, penalties, interest, and late returns.
-Unfortunately, this pattern is expected to continue with other FBA states that are frustrated with lack of registration of e-commerce sellers to collect and remit sales tax.
+Unfortunately, this pattern is expected to continue with other FBA states frustrated with the lack of registration of e-commerce sellers to collect and remit sales tax.